-This member-only article appears in the July issue of Patient Safety and Quality Healthcare.
+This member-only article appears in the July issue of Patient Safety Monitor Journal.

 There’s one facet of accreditation that every patient safety provider ought to know about: Immediate Jeopardy (IJ).

 The CMS State Operations Manual defines Immediate Jeopardy as “a situation in which the provider’s noncompliance with one or more requirements of participation has caused, or is likely to cause, serious injury, harm, impairment, or death to a resident.”